-- The calculation of exchange rate differences shall be carried out in accordance with generally accepted accounting principles or nationally accepted accounting principles and shall be approved by the local partner's auditor in the project's audits. - For the calculation of exchange rates, it is mandatory to use official exchange rate sources.
+- The calculation of exchange rate differences shall be carried out in accordance with generally accepted accounting principles or nationally accepted accounting principles and shall be approved by the cooperating partner's auditor in the intervention's audits. - For the calculation of exchange rates, it is mandatory to use official exchange rate sources.
 Approved official sources are the Central bank or a receipt from an official bank or a registered exchange office. - Exchange rate gains and losses shall be accounted for in the financial report in a separate line, so that it is possible to identify an annual balance.
-The local partner shall report in annex 2.16.1 how the exchange rate differences have been handled, which accounting principle has been used, and any changes of the principles between the respective accounting periods. - Exchange rate gains shall be used within the frames of the approved project and for activities approved by PMU. - In case of exchange rates gains that exceed 5 % of the total received amount in local currency, the local partner shall make a written request to PMU for the utilisation of these gains for expanded activities within the framework of the approved project application.
-This request has to be approved in writing by PMU before the local partner can use the funds.
+The cooperating partner shall report in annex 2.16.1 how the exchange rate differences have been handled, which accounting principle has been used, and any changes of the principles between the respective accounting periods. - Exchange rate gains shall be used within the frames of the approved intervention and for activities approved by PMU. - In case of exchange rates gains that exceed 5 % of the total received amount in cooperating currency, the cooperating partner shall make a written request to PMU for the utilisation of these gains for expanded activities within the framework of the approved intervention application.
+This request has to be approved in writing by PMU before the cooperating partner can use the funds.
 The written request shall include documentation verifying how the exchange rate gain have occurred and return receipt/bank account statement that shows where the funds are held. - PMU is not obligated to compensate for exchange rate losses.
-In the event of significant exchange rate losses that affect the implementation of the project, modifications in the project shall be communicated and approved by PMU in accordance with the project agreement.
-Exchange rate losses at the end of the project shall not be compensated.
-Any requests in connection with exchange rate gains or losses shall be sent to PMU no later than 3 months prior to the end of the project.
+In the event of significant exchange rate losses that affect the implementation of the intervention, modifications in the intervention shall be communicated and approved by PMU in accordance with the intervention agreement.
+Exchange rate losses at the end of the intervention shall not be compensated.
+Any requests in connection with exchange rate gains or losses shall be sent to PMU no later than 3 months prior to the end of the intervention. - If an exchange rate gain is not utilised at the end of the intervention period, it shall be included in the closing balance and repaid to PMU together with any other surplus funds.